Ex-FBI agent: Attacks from Trump ‘outrageous’ and ‘cruel’

 The text message leak is part of a lawsuit from Strzok, who also conveys discontent at how his career ended.

-After Trump accused Strzok of treason, he appealed to the FBI for a statement condemning the remarks, but got none.
+After Trump accused Strzok of treason, Strzok appealed to the FBI for a statement condemning the remarks, but got none.
 The FBI scrambled to remove his access to categories of classified information so Director Chris Wray could inform lawmakers the next day.
-And senior leadership overturned a lower-level decision in firing him.
+Senior leadership overturned a lower-level decision in firing him.

 Today, Strzok is teaching at Georgetown University and watching from the outside for election interference from Russia, which he warns had information it did not use in 2016.